wkoszek/me/source/blog/2013-04-23-book-the-art-of-start.md

 Yes.
 Pretty bad Saturday.

-Next point which is f@ucking wrong: not a single thing teaches you quick enough thinking.
+Next point which is very wrong: not a single thing teaches you quick enough thinking.
 What I should have done was to catch the guy and offer him lunch at Stacks.